 Connecting and accelerating private sector action:

 The private sector shapes food and land systems, making engagement vitally important.
-Tailoring our approach to local conditions, we work to support, inform and connect existing efforts like the work of WBCSD’s FReSH initiative, the commitment to deforestation free supply chains through Tropical Forest Alliance 2020, or Jamie Oliver’s campaigning efforts to reduce sugar consumption in the UK.
+Tailoring our approach to local conditions, we work to support, inform and connect existing efforts like the work of WBCSD, as well as the commitment to deforestation free supply chains through Tropical Forest Alliance 2020.